How I Saved $18,000 on my Dental Care by Going to Mexico

 I decided to use my 20 years of experience owning my own tour company to start a dental referral service.

-After many visits and thorough exploration of the dental offices in Mexico, they chose several high-quality dental offices to join the program.
-CEO Ralph Grosswald, who also has had dental services in Mexico, emphasized the company’s commitment to spreading the word.
+After many visits and thorough exploration of the dental offices in Mexico, they chose several high-quality dental clinics to join the program.
+CEO Ralph Grosswald, who also has had dental services in Mexico, emphasized Beyond Borders Dental’s commitment to spreading the word.
 “Now we can get people to Mexico to great dental offices with highly trained, experienced dentists, and that’s really fulfilling for us.
-No one should have to put off needed dental care because of the cost.”
+No one should have to put off needed dental care because of the cost.

 Tom would agree.
-“I would never have been able to have my dental treatment done if I hadn’t discovered the dental offices in Mexico.
-I would tell anyone needing dental care to find out about cross-border dental care, and get the dental treatment they need in Mexico.”
+“I would never have been able to have my dental treatment done if I hadn’t discovered the dental clinics in Mexico.
+I would tell anyone needing dental care to find out about cross-border dental care, and get the dental work they need in Mexico.”